Winter 2021 (Open Now)

 This program is primarily designed for graduates of law degree programs from outside Canada who are interested in pursuing graduate legal studies in Canada.
 We also welcome applications from professionals without a law degree who have some law-related work experience or education and who are interested in pursuing further education in law.

-The program is full-time and comprises four courses that run between January and May each year.
+The program is full-time and comprises of four courses that run between January and July each year.
 Students attend classes in person at both of OsgoodePD and Osgoode Hall Law School campuses.
 After the intensive two-week orientation course, students can expect to attend class four times per week, for a total of 12 hours’ class time weekly.
 Classes are interactive and are taught by law professors and adjuncts who are practicing lawyers from a variety of fields.

 This course serves as an introduction to the Canadian legal system.
 It is intended to provide students a broad understanding of how the law operates in a Canadian context and the conceptual foundation to pursue more detailed studies in Canadian law.
-The focus of this course is primarily upon Canada’s legal structure and Constitution.
+The focus of this course is primarily on Canada’s legal structure and Constitution.
 Among other topics, the course covers legal tradition, legal theory, sources of law, relationship of various categories of law and the branches of government, court hierarchy, case and statute interpretation and administrative decision making.

 This course provides students with an introduction to private law in Canada.
-Through the course students will learn the fundamentals of Canadian tort, contract and property law in common law provinces.
+Through the course, students will learn the fundamentals of Canadian tort, contract and property law in common law provinces.
 This course also provides students with a foundation in Canadian corporate and commercial law.

 Students who successfully complete the program will be issued an Osgoode certificate indicating either a grade of “Pass” or “Pass with Honours”.